College of Letters & Science

 Withdrawal from school means dropping all courses currently in progress for the term in which the withdrawal is processed.
 Before the first day of classes in a term, students may remove themselves from classes by dropping all of their courses via My UW–Madison.

-After the first day of classes and through the withdrawal deadline published in the Deadlines at a Glance section on the registrar's website (Office of the Registrar), L&S undergraduate students may withdraw from school by (1) submitting a completed withdrawal form (available online at this link on the registrar's website) to the L&S Student Academic Affairs, Suite 155 Middleton Building, 1305 Linden Drive, or (2) providing their signature on a written request for withdrawal.
-Withdrawals by mail are processed effective the postmark date on the letter.
+After the first day of classes and through the withdrawal deadline published in the Deadlines at a Glance section on the registrar's website (Office of the Registrar), L&S undergraduate students may withdraw from school by submitting a withdrawal request through their Student Center.
+For more detailed information, refer to What does it mean to withdraw from the university?

 Students who find it necessary may withdraw at any time during the first 12 weeks of a semester without needing special permission to return for a later term.
 Summer deadlines for withdrawal are published in the summer by the Office of the Registrar.
 Students are encouraged to confer with a dean regarding the possible effects of withdrawal upon their academic work.